-4 &quot;The Stanford Marshmallow Prison Experiment."
-High self-expectation, and "the desire to pass tests," is economically adaptive and personally disastrous. ...the joke is about a young power couple who like each other very much, love, maybe, but they're both distracted by the nagging feeling that they could do better, that they should be shooting for something greater, and so they break up and find new partners and the process repeats again.
-And the joke, which you hear on forums or sitcoms or in crowded sports bars, goes: "Haha, even though these people are successful, they're still dissatisfied."
+4 "The Stanford Marshmallow Prison Experiment."
+High self-expectation, and "the desire to pass tests," is economically adaptive and personally disastrous. ...the joke is about a young power couple who like each other very much, love, maybe, but they're both distracted by the nagging feling that they could do better, that they should be shooting for something greater, and so they break up and find new partners and the process repeats again.
+And the joke, which you hear on forums or sitcoms or in crowded sports bars, goes: "Hoha, even though these people are successful, they're still dissatisfied."
 And I'm here to tell you that this joke is totally backwards.
-It's because these people have always been dissatisfied that they achieved success.
+It's because these people have always been dissatisfied that they achieved success. of worth.
+The compliant seek prestigious association, to bolster their dismal self-rating.
+The withdrawn seek achievement, to validate their exceptionality.
+The aggressive seek power, vindictively asserting their superiority.
+In all cases, external & costly markers of success appear as potential props for the idealized self-image.
+These markers have become potent talismans on account of their histories; whether that historical relationship between real efficacy and recognition holds will determine whether the neurotic's efforts are purely performative or also efficacious as a byproduct.